Baliwag

-The name Baliwag, hispanized as Baliuag, is an old Kapampangan word for "untouched."
-It was founded in 1732 by Augustinian friars and was incorporated by the Spanish Governor-General on May 26, 1733.
-It was carved out from the town of Quingua (now Plaridel).
+The name Baliwag is derived from an old Kapampangan word meaning "untouched".
+The Kapampangan and Hispanicized spellings are used differently by locals: Baliwag refers to the entire city and is used in official documents, while Baliuag refers specifically to the downtown or población (commonly called Baliuag Bayan or Baliuag Loób).
+The settlement was founded in 1732 by Augustinian friars and was incorporated by Governor-General of the Philippines Fernándo Valdés Tamón on May 26, 1733.
+It was carved out of the town of Quingua (now Plaridel).

-Through the years of Spanish domination, Baliuag was predominantly agricultural.
-People had to depend on rice farming for the main source of livelihood.
-Orchards and tumanas yielded fruits and vegetables, which were sold in the public market.
-Commerce and industry also played important contributions to the economy of the people.
-Buntal hat weaving in Baliwag together with silk weaving popularly known in the world as Thai silk; the manufacturer of cigar cases, piña fibers, petates (mats), and Sillas de Bejucos (cane chairs) all of the fine quality became known in many parts of the world.
-The local market also grew.
-During the early part of the 19th century, Baliwag was already considered one of the most progressive and richest towns in Bulacan.
-The growth of the public market has significantly changed the model of the economy of the city.
+During the Spanish colonial period, Baliuag was predominantly agricultural, with rice farming serving as the principal source of livelihood.
+Orchards and tumanas produced fruits and vegetables that were sold in the public market.
+Commerce and industry also contributed significantly to the local economy.
+Baliuag became known for buntal hat weaving, silk weaving, the manufacture of cigar cases, piña fiber products, petates (mats), and sillas de bejuco (cane chairs), many of which were exported.
+The local market also expanded, and by the early 19th century, Baliuag was considered one of the most progressive and prosperous towns in Bulacan.
+The growth of the public market significantly transformed the town's economy.

-Baliwag is the major commerce, transportation, entertainment, and educational center of Northern Bulacan.
+Baliwag is the major commercial, transportation, entertainment, and educational center of northern Bulacan.

-On July 22, 2022, Republic Act No. 11929 lapsed into law.
-The said measure converted the municipality into a component city and standardize its name as the City of Baliwag.
-On December 17, 2022, a plebiscite was held, 17,814 residents voted in favor of conversion to a component city while only 5,702 voted against.
+On July 22, 2022, Republic Act No. 11929 lapsed into law, converting the municipality into a component city and standardizing its name as the City of Baliwag.
+A plebiscite was held on December 17, 2022, in which 17,814 residents voted in favor of cityhood, while 5,702 voted against.